Can I Collect Social Security on My Ex-Spouse?

 Key Takeaways

-Divorced spouse benefits allow someone who meets certain requirements to claim Social Security based on a former spouse’s earnings record.
+Divorced spouse benefits allow someone who meets certain rules to claim Social Security based on a former spouse’s earnings record.

-If you have more than one prior marriage that lasted 10+ years, and you meet the other rules, it may be worth comparing which ex-spouse record would produce the higher benefit.
+If you have more than one prior marriage that lasted 10 years or longer, and you meet the other rules, it may be worth comparing which ex-spouse’s record would produce the higher benefit.
+Social Security can help you review each option.

 To claim benefits on a living ex-spouse’s record, you generally must be currently unmarried.
 If you remarry, you usually cannot receive divorced spouse benefits on a living ex’s record while that marriage continues.

-If the later marriage ends, eligibility may return.
-Many people confirm this detail directly with Social Security when applying.
+If the later marriage ends by divorce, annulment, or death, eligibility may return.
+Many people confirm this detail directly with Social Security when applying, since the rules can vary by situation.

-At your Full Retirement Age (FRA), the maximum divorced spouse benefit is typically up to 50% of your ex-spouse’s Primary Insurance Amount (PIA).
+At your Full Retirement Age, the maximum divorced spouse benefit is typically up to 50% of your ex-spouse’s Primary Insurance Amount (PIA).
 The PIA is the benefit they would receive at their own Full Retirement Age.

-This amount is not based on the larger benefit they might receive if they delay claiming.
+This amount is not based on the larger benefit your ex might receive if they delay claiming.
+In other words, their decision to wait until age 70 does not increase what you receive.

-If you claim at 62, the benefit is reduced.
-Social Security notes that the amount can fall to about 32.5% of the worker’s Primary Insurance Amount if taken at 62.
+If you claim at age 62, your benefit is reduced.
+Social Security notes that the amount can fall to about 32.5% of the worker’s PIA if taken at age 62, which is significantly less than the 50% available at FRA.

 Social Security timing is not just about choosing a year.
 The specific month you file affects when payments begin and the size of the permanent reduction if you claim before Full Retirement Age.